 New York State School Administrator Salary Disclosure

 The School Administrator Salary Disclosure form is due within 5 days of preparation, but no later than May 11, 2015.
-The form will be available on SAMS by the end of March.

 See the 2015 Budget Deadlines for additional information.